 Before starting the process of soliciting potential buyers, how does a company prepare for a sale so it is best positioned for a positive outcome?
-A typical sale transaction can take six to eight months to complete from the time the decision to sell is made.
+A typical sale transaction can take six to eight months, or even longer, to complete from the time the decision to sell is made.
 This process can be significantly longer if unnecessary hurdles are encountered because the seller is unprepared.
-Consequently, it is important that any business owner seeking to sell his or her business in the near term take immediate steps.
-The following are some key questions every potential seller should ask to assess their readiness and some key steps they should take to make sure they are ready for a sale.
+Consequently, it is important that any business owner seeking to sell his or her business in the near term take certain immediate steps.
+The following are some key questions every potential seller should ask to assess their readiness.
+In addition, below is a checklist to assist with a potential seller’s preparation for a sale.

 Are your corporate records up to date and accurate?

 Many private venture-backed companies today have gone through multiple financing rounds.
 Some of these rounds may have added new investors or imposed conditions that must be met or stockholder approvals that must be obtained in the event of a sale.
-In addition, if the company has any outstanding debt or other securities, the holders of those instruments may have separate and independent approval rights or even blocking rights.
+In addition, if a company has any outstanding debt or other securities, holders of those instruments may have separate and independent approval rights or even blocking rights.
 Before adding the time pressure of a close date, companies should start evaluating which groups of stockholders (or other parties) will need to approve a sale and how likely it is that such approval can be obtained.
 Waiting until the sale process has begun under a strict deadline can put a seller in a tough negotiating position.
 It may then face having to negotiate key deal terms with not only a potential buyer, but also with its own stockholders in order to obtain their approval.
-If the seller plans to rely upon a voting agreement compelling minority stockholders to approve a transaction, that agreement should be reviewed to confirm what type of transaction triggers a voting obligation and how extensive that obligation is.
-Analyzing stockholder voting rights and understanding the approval requirements under any debt or other security instruments now can prevent the complexity that would result from a three-way negotiation among the seller, the securities holders, and the prospective buyer and save valuable time in getting the sale closed.
+If the seller plans to rely upon a voting agreement compelling minority stockholders to approve a transaction, that agreement should be reviewed to confirm what type of transaction triggers that right to vote and how extensive that obligation is.
+Analyzing stockholder voting rights and understanding the approval requirements under any debt or other security instruments upfront can prevent the complexities of a three-way negotiation among the seller, the securities holders, and the prospective buyer and can save valuable time in getting the sale closed.

 How accessible and assignable are your company’s “material” contracts, and will the terms of the contracts, particularly employee contracts, be acceptable to a buyer?

 Buyers will likely want to review a seller’s “material” contracts.
 Whether or not a contract is material depends on a company’s individual circumstances, but contracts with officers and other key personnel, important vendors and customers, financing agreements, contract templates, and government contracts (if any) will likely need to be provided to a buyer.
 Additionally, the material contracts provided to a buyer will need to be the signed and executed versions.
 If a seller is unable to quickly locate these documents it may give buyers the impression the selling company does not efficiently run its business operations.
 This not only costs time, but also affects a buyer’s overall impression of a company’s value.

 Are your company’s financial records in good order?